-The goal of the Community Outreach Core within the Maya Angelou Center for Health Equity (MACHE) COE is to develop transformative collaborative networks and strategies to bring clinical, community, and translational investigators together with community partners to conduct innovative community-engaged research.
+The goal of the Community Outreach Core within the Maya Angelou Center for Health Equity (MACHE) COE was to develop transformative collaborative networks and strategies to bring clinical, community, and translational investigators together with community partners to conduct innovative community-engaged research.

 Utilizing traditional approaches, communities are often defined through a "deficit model", needs-based approach focused on problem identification (Morgan & Ziglio, 2007).
 In recent years, however, an alternative "assets-based model" has emerged that offers a theoretically driven and philosophical approach focused on the "talents, skills, and capacities" of individuals and organizations that are available in communities (McKnight & Kretzmann, 1993; Liburd & Bowie, 2009).
-The activities of the Community Outreach Core are based on and undergirded by this "assets-based' approach.
+The activities of the Community Outreach Core were based on and undergirded by this "assets-based' approach.

 Communities can be defined geographically or on the basis of common interests, language, culture, ethnicity, or experience (MacQueen et al, 2001).
-Our operational definition of communities is broad and includes not only neighborhood residents, but also communities based on their common interests in specifichealth issues, and communities based on profession, such as health care providers and their associated organizations.
+Our operational definition of communities was broad and included not only neighborhood residents, but also communities based on their common interests in specific health issues, and communities based on profession, such as health care providers and their associated organizations.
 Two of the most salient reasons for academic researchers to work with communities and community coalitions stand out: 1) communities can engage in collective action, and by working together, can accomplish goals that could not be achieved by individuals working alone (Minkler et al, 2008a; 2008b); and 2) because communities are social networks, they allow community members to gain access to resources and the benefits offered by participation in research (Stahl & Hahn, 2007).
 Members of this core engage with community partners including: 1) lay community members; 2) faith-based organizations; 3) health care centers; 4) community-based organizations; and 5) community coalitions committed to "translate evidence-based, lifestyle strategies to eliminate health disparities in diabetes prevention and control."

-The Community Outreach Core of the MACHE consists of a diverse group of faculty and staff who have over the past several years successfully engaged the African American, American Indian and Hispanic/Latino communities in the Winston-Salem/Forsyth County region and other areas of North Carolina (NC) in addressing minority health and health disparities through active listening and communication, mutual learning, educational opportunities and collaborative research projects.
+The Community Outreach Core of the MACHE consisted of a diverse group of faculty and staff who have over the past several years successfully engaged the African American, American Indian and Hispanic/Latino communities in the Winston-Salem/Forsyth County region and other areas of North Carolina (NC) in addressing minority health and health disparities through active listening and communication, mutual learning, educational opportunities and collaborative research projects.